 However, designers of platforms often underestimate the value of making things simpler.
 This can be due in part to ‘typical-mind fallacy’ – platform developers are often both more technical and knowledgeable about their platforms than their users and can easily fail to spot the things that are confusing or difficult.

-Some approaches to increase simplicity include breaking processes into smaller steps, good design and simplifying and splitting out text to make processing the information as easy as possible.
+Some approaches to increase simplicity include breaking processes into smaller steps, good design and simplifying and splitting out the text to make processing the information as easy as possible.

 7. Motivate as much as possible